 The Flashing is Cracked or Old

-Flashing are pieces of metal that are installed around roof penetrations.
-They essentially form a barrier to keep rain water from finding its way in between the shingles and the weaker areas of the roof.
+Flashing is pieces of metal that are installed around roof penetrations.
+They essentially form a barrier to keep rainwater from finding its way in between the shingles and the weaker areas of the roof.
 Over time, the metal may corrode away or the seal may crack, giving the rain access to the attic and your living space.

 If the rest of the roof is in good condition, the old flashing can easily be replaced.
 A roofer will simply lift the surrounding shingles or tiles, pull the old sheet metal out and install new segments.
 Once the new flashing is sealed, the roof should stop leaking.

 There are many reasons a section of your shingles may suddenly go missing.
 For example, high winds or sudden heavy rains can potentially rip the shingles right off your roof.
 In other cases, missing shingles could indicate that your roof has reached the end of its lifespan, meaning that you are in need of a new roof.
 Regardless of the cause, having new shingles installed should be done quickly to avoid major water damage to the inside of your home.

 Clogged or Damaged Gutters

 Although you may not consider the gutters to be a part of your roof system, they actually play an important part when it comes to keeping leaks at bay.
 The gutters take rainwater away from the roof and the foundation of your home, essentially preventing water from backing up underneath your shingles or ending up in your basement.
 Your gutters can easily become clogged by debris and twigs, potentially causing the rainwater to become backed up.
 At this point, the water only has one place to go – back up underneath the shingles and into the attic.

 The roof valleys are where two roof planes come together to create an inverted corner.
 While valleys can add a dynamic roofline, these areas are also generally weaker than other areas as they can collect water.
 If the leak is coming from a valley, you’ll see a line of water running where the seam occurs.